Skip to content

 Architecture: Plugin and Content Extraction

-This overview reflects the current implementation of the plugin stack.
+This overview reflects the current implementation of the plugin stack and content extraction pipeline.
 Every item below maps directly to production code.

 • PluginLoader::loadPlugin opens a shared object, probes exported functions such as getProviderName, createOnnxProvider, and createGraphAdapterV1, and records which interfaces the plugin implements.